sapcc/keppel/docs/api-spec.md

 Deletes the specified manifest and all tags pointing to it.
 Returns 204 (No Content) on success.
 The digest that identifies the manifest must be that manifest's canonical digest, otherwise 404 is returned.

-## GET /keppel/v1/accounts/:name/repositories/:name/\_manifests/:digest/vulnerability\_report

-**Deprecated:** Will be removed in a few weeks (along with the entire Clair integration).

-Retrieves the vulnerability report for the specified manifest.
-If the manifest exists and a vulnerability report is available for it, returns 200 (OK) and a JSON response body containing the vulnerability report in the [format defined by Clair](https://quay.github.io/clair/reference/api.html#schemavulnerabilityreport).

-Returns 404 (Not Found) if the specified manifest does not exist.

-Otherwise, returns 204 (No Content) if the manifest does not directly reference any image layers and thus cannot be scanned for vulnerabilities itself.

-Otherwise, returns 405 (Method Not Allowed) if the manifest exists, but its vulnerability status (see above) is either `Pending` or `Error`.
-(This case should technically also be a 404, but the different status code allows clients to disambiguate the nonexistence of the manifest from the nonexistence of the vulnerability report.)

-Note that, when manifests reference other manifests (the most common case being multi-arch images referencing their constituent single-arch images), the vulnerability status of the parent manifest aggregates over the vulnerability statuses of its child manifests, but its vulnerability report only covers image layers directly referenced by the parent manifest.
-Clients displaying the vulnerability report for a multi-arch image manifest or any other manifest referencing child manifests should recursively fetch the vulnerability reports of all child manifests and show a merged representation as appropriate for their use case.

 ## GET /keppel/v1/accounts/:name/repositories/:name/\_manifests/:digest/trivy\_report

 If this Keppel is configured to use its bundled [Trivy security scanner](https://aquasecurity.github.io/trivy), this